Information on voting and registering to vote in Tippecanoe County

 Lafayette and West Lafayette Common Councils are in the process of redrawing City district maps.
 Follow their progress on their respective websites: Lafayette City Council and West Lafayette City Council.
 Attend council meetings to share your opinions and ask questions.

 To vote in Tippecanoe County, you must be 18 years old, a US Citizen, registered at your current address and have a valid photo ID.
 More information on Indiana's Photo ID Law is on the Secretary of State's website.

-Citizens in Tippecanoe County can vote on Election Day at any one of the Vote Centers in the county.
+Citizens in Tippecanoe County can vote early beginning April 8 at satellite voting sites or on Election Day at any one of the Vote Centers in the county.
 A government issued valid photo ID is required to cast your ballot.
 Learn how to obtain a valid ID at the Secretary of State's website.